tehslava/ReversedArray/README.md

-This reverse array in php without using of any functions
+This one can reverse an array (php)